Structure of generalized Yamabe solitons and its applications: Proof of Theorem

-In this section, we give triviality results of gradient conformal solitons under the same assumption.
-As a corollary, one can also get triviality results of gradient $k$-Yamabe solitons under the assumption of Theorem \ref{CLmain1}.
+In this section, we prove Theorem \ref{main2}, which includes significant advancements over the results presented in \cite{MM12} and \cite{CL22}.
+In particular, we completely elucidate the structure of gradient $k$-Yamabe solitons and gradient Yamabe solitons under the assumption as in \cite{CL22} and \cite{MM12}.

-\begin{proposition} There exists no nontrivial complete gradient conformal soliton $(M^n,g,F,\varphi)$ with one of the following is satisfied.